Are you wondering where to start reading your Bible? Should you start in Genesis? Ephesians? Proverbs? This post will help!

 The Order I Recommend Studying the Books of the Bible

-The Gospel of Mark – Mark is said to be the original gospel.
+The Gospel of Mark – Mark is said by some scholars to be the original gospel.
 Meaning it was written before the other three gospel accounts.
 It’s also the shortest gospel, so it’s a great way to get into the life, death, and resurrection of Jesus quickly.

 The Gospel of John – John gives more details about Jesus’ life.
 If we are to live as He lived, then knowing more about how He lived is helpful.
 The Gospel of John also gives more details leading up to the crucifixion of Christ.